platanus/blog/_drafts/using-travis-in-open-source-projects.md

 ### Speed Up Tests

-You can speed-up your tests on Jarvis following these best practices:
+You can speed-up your tests on Travis following these best practices:

 - [Exclude non-essential Dependencies](http://docs.travis-ci.com/user/languages/ruby/#Speed-up-your-build-by-excluding-non-essential-dependencies)